bm4cs/bencode.io/content/posts/2025-06-20-retrospective-project-x.md

 - Rigid upfront planning without room for iteration
 - Long release cycles prevented quick adjustments
 - Limited ability to incorporate feedback and learnings
+- Adding large features went through a double litigation review process, resulting in double handling, unnessary time lag to getting good enough code merged

 ## Challenges and Learnings

 ### Technical Challenges

 - Python-specific challenges:
+  - General struggles with Python's magic; pytest fixture injection or complex runtime challenges (e.g. wrong event loop when working with async) frequently producing incorrect code.
+It turns out [AI agents struggle](https://lucumr.pocoo.org/2025/6/12/agentic-coding/) to write correct Python too.
+  - Unstable toolchain.
+We evolved from `requirements.txt` to `pyproject.toml`, using `pip`, using rawdog `venv`, using `poetry`, using `uv`.
+They all have there pros/cons.
+Every python tutorial out there seems to preach differing recommedations (e.g. Python Packaging in 202X).
+This distracted the team throughout and plagued the team non-deterministic builds (devs on Windows, MacOS, Linux usually got differing results).
   - Type system limitations and related codebase churn
   - Import resolution and circular dependency issues
   - Async programming complexities: